 They get bigger…

 This particular model is rated for any cat 5 hurricane just as you see it.
 Another layer of plywood and extra strapping and it becomes a full fledged tornado shelter.
 Fully FEMA compliant for wood framed shelters after doors and windows!
 A few heavy duty storm shutters...

 So let’s talk for a moment about those FEMA “compliant ” shelters.

-We did a little ballistic testing of our own this month by subjecting our metal reinforced shelter panels to impacts a little faster than your average FEMA flying 2×4 at 100 mph.
+We did a little ballistic testing of our own this month by subjecting our metal reinforced shelter panels to impacts a little faster than your average FEMA spec flying 2×4 at 100 mph.

-Backed off 25 yards and started shooting them.
+We backed off 25 yards and started shooting them.

 We started with low power .22, then mid, then Yellow Jackets,then .22 magnum, no dents in the metal visible on back side after penetrating 1 1/2″ of plywood.
-Next up was 9 mm, then .41 SW.
+Not really expecting anything.
+Heck the plywood will stop those.

-Nobody had a .45 so we had to settle for what I was sure would do it…357 magnum from 8 1/2″ barrel.
+Nobody had a .45 so we had to settle for what I was sure would do it…357 magnum with 8 1/2″ barrel.

-Independent lab confirmed results
+Independent lab confirmed ballistic results per FEMA 361G

 cal/dia./grain/ft per sec/bullet energy/result/FEMA min/result

-9mm 115 1500 3893 no penetration 972 +400%
+9mm 115 1500 3893 no penetration 972 +400% " FEMA 361 G specs

-.41 SW 140 1100 6896 no penetration 972 +700%
+.41 SW 140 1100 6896 no penetration 972 +700% "

-.357 mag 125 1400 6397 no penetration 972 +700%
+.357 mag 125 1400 6397 no penetration 972 +700% "

-.308FMJ 165 2700 35868 penetration 972 +3700%
+.308FMJ 165 2700 35868 penetration 972 +3700% "

-One Full Metal Jacketed bullet penetrated the steel inner liner of a New Age Dome shelter series panel, with an impact force 37 times greater than FEMA approved specs.
+One Full Metal Jacketed bullet penetrated the steel inner liner of a New Age Dome shelter series panel, with an impact force 3700 times greater than FEMA approved specs.

 You can see how an impact load is transferred much the way a spider web absorbs energy.
 Anything pushing one way has a web of framing members pushing back.
 And of course we have to armor plate the flat walls around doors and windows , again the windows are protected by steel plate.